 I have just posted about this very thing on the comments section of my page about my cat called Snuffleupagus.

-But if not, Lily (Snuffleupagus' daughter) disappears for about 4 or 5 days on a regular basis and she always comes back.
+Lily (Snuffleupagus' daughter) disappears for about 4 or 5 days on a regular basis and she always comes back.
 She never seems to be overly hungry or stressed so I think she must have another family that she spends that time with.

 I would LOVE to know where she goes, it's certainly a mystery, but as long as she continues to come home then I just have to accept it's part of who she is.